7enderhead/antiweb/documentation/source/Reader.rst

    .. py:method:: strip_tags(tags)

       Removes all C# XML tags.
 The tags are replaced by their attributes and contents.
       This method is called recursively.
-This is needed if the content of a tag also contains tags.
+This is needed for nested tags.

       Examples:

        * ``<param name="arg1">value</param>`` will be stripped to : *"arg1 value"*
        * ``<para>Start <see cref="(String)"/> end</para>`` will be stripped to : *"Start (String) end"*

-      :param Tag tags: The parsed xml tags.
+      :param Tag tags: the parsed xml tags
-      :return: the XML tags replaced by their attributes and contents.
+      :return: a string containing the stripped version of the tags

       ::

           def strip_tags(self, tags):

+              text = ""

-              if isinstance(tags,  Tag) and not tags.contents:
+              if isinstance(tags, Tag):
-                  return self.get_attribute_text(tags)

-              for tag in tags.find_all(True):
-                  text = self.get_attribute_text(tag)
+                  text = self.get_attribute_text(tags)

-                  #if the content is a Navigablestring the content is simply concatenated
-                  #otherwise the contents of the content are recursively checked for xml tags
-                  for content in tag.contents:
+                  for content in tags.contents:
                       if not isinstance(content, NavigableString):
                           content = self.strip_tags(content)
                       text += content

-                  tag.replaceWith(text)

-              return tags
+              return text

    .. py:method:: get_attribute_text(tag)